syncfusion-content/wpf-docs/wpf/TouchSupport.md

 ### Swipe

-Moves one or more fingers across the screen in a specific horizontal or vertical direction.
-This gesture is quickly affected the screen after removed the finger from the screen.
+Move one or more fingers across the screen in horizontal or vertical direction.
+This gesture quickly effects the screen after released the finger from screen.
 It is also used for selection process.

 ### Pinch

-Touch the two or more fingers on the screen, then move them towards zoom in or zoom out.
-Pinch is used commonly to change the size of picture, object or content on the screen.
-For example, if you were using google map, use pinch to zoom in or out of the google map.
+Touch the screen with two or more fingers, then move them to zoom in or zoom out the screen.
+Pinch is used commonly to change the size of picture, object, or content on the screen.
+For example, if you use Google maps, use pinch to zoom in or zoom out the Google maps.

 ### Tap

 Tap describes a click or touch on the object.
-If you tap once on an object on the screen, you can see that object is selected or clicked.
-This process is same as to click the left mouse button.
-If you tap twice on an object, an effect of zooming in or out of object (like as picture, maps and etc).
+If you tap an object on the screen once, you can see that the object is selected or clicked.
+This process is applicable to the left mouse button too.
+If you tap an object (picture, maps. etc.) twice, the object will be zoomed in or zoomed out.

 ### Hold

-Touch your fingers and hold on the screen for a few seconds.
-If you hold long presses on the screen or page, it can open the context menu of the current page.
-This gesture is like to same as right clicking with a mouse.
+Touch and hold the screen for a few seconds.
+If you long press the screen or page, the context menu of the current page will be opened.
+This gesture functions as same as the right-clicking a mouse.

 ## Controls Behavior